MarkPflug/Sylvan/docs/Sylvan.Data.Csv.md

 The primary class, `CsvDataReader` derives from `System.Data.Common.DbDataReader`, and so provides a familiar API for anyone who's worked with ADO.NET.
 Sylvan CSV is also one of the only CSV parsers I'm aware of that supports `async`.

-Here is a [brief description](Sylvan.Data.Csv.Design.md) of the strategies used to achieve high performance and low memory usage.

 #### Installation